Contact Us | Home

 Plant Biology

-Research in CMB affords students access to a rich diversity of research comprising major areas of modern biology.
+Research in Cell and Molecular Biology affords students access to a rich diversity of research comprising major areas of modern biology.
 These broadly defined research areas are described below, and lists of the associated faculty highlight the various strengths and interconnections within and between these areas of research.
 In addition, more specific information is provided by links to the individual faculty web pages.
-An alphabetical list of all CMB faculty is also available.

 Biophysical and Structural Biology

-The primary research focus of this group is the elucidation of the three-dimensional structures, functional properties, and assemblages of biological macromolecules by means of biophysical techniques (e.g., X-ray crystallography, cryoelectron microscopy, electron diffraction, computational modeling, EPR and NMR spectroscopy).
+The primary research focus of this group is the elucidation of the three-dimensional structures, functional properties, and assemblages of biological macromolecules by means of biophysical techniques (e.g., X-ray crystallography, cryoelectron microscopy, atomic force microscopy, electron diffraction, computational modeling, EPR and NMR spectroscopy).
 This research effort is part of the interdepartmental Structural Biology Program, which is based in the Institute of Molecular Biophysics.
 Additional research areas of faculty in this group include NMR imaging and cellular diffusion measurements, membrane biophysics, and molecular/cell biology.
 Students have access to a variety of superb research facilities housed in the Institute of Molecular Biophysics, Department of Biological Science, and nearby National High Magnetic Field Laboratory.
-The Department of Biological Science faculty listed in this group may also be members of a separately funded Molecular Biophysics Program, an interdepartmental graduate training program.
+The Department of Biological Science faculty listed in this group may also be members of a separately funded Molecular Biophysics Program, an interdepartmental graduate training program. (* indicates faculty not taking new students)

 • P. Bryant Chase